INSPIRING WILDLIFE EXPERIENCES IN UGANDA

 Another brilliant initiative helping women in the area is a charity called Ride 4 a Woman.
 Here women have restored old bicycles and will take you out on rides around the community.

-This has allowed them to raise enough money to buy sewing machines which they use to create laptop cases, Iphone covers, aprons and other products with the extremely colourful Ugandan material.
+This has allowed them to raise enough money to buy sewing machines which they use to create laptop cases, Iphone covers, aprons etc. with the extremely colourful Ugandan material.
 It is really inspiring to see these positive projects which really have a huge impact of the surrounding people.

 Queen Elizabeth National Park: a bird watcher’s dream